csev/dj4e/assn/paw_home.md

 If You Are Keeping Your Projects GitHub
 ---------------------------------------

-At this point, once your models are working, you might want to check it into github and tag it.
+At this point, once your models are working, you might want to add the new files and check your modifications into github.

     cd ~/django_projects/locallibrary/catalog
     git status
     git add static templates
-    git commit -a -m "Views tutorial complete" git push
+    git commit -a -m "Home tutorial complete" git push

 You might also want to tag this version of the code in case you need to come back to it:

-    git tag views
+    git tag home
     git push origin --tags